2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/001_GameLoop.md

 When comes the time to draw the color buffer on screen, an operation called "flipping" is performed, where the second color buffer is shown on screen, so that the game loop can draw on the first color buffer.

-To smooth the game, a technique called "triple buffering" can be used, which adds a third color buffer is used to make the animation smoother at the cost of a higher input lag.
+To make the game even smoother, a technique called "triple buffering" can be used, which adds a third color buffer is used to make the animation smoother at the cost of a higher input lag.

 Drawing to screen
 ------------------